borkdude/jet/README.md

 ## Query

 The `--query` option allows to select or remove specific parts of the output.
 A query is written in EDN.
+NOTE: some parts of this query language may change in the coming months after I've used it more (2019-08-04).

 Single values can be selected by using a key: